JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Rahul Gupta

 Thank you.
-Our next question is from the line of Amit Murarka from Access Capital.
+Our next question is from the line of Amit Murarka from Axis Capital.
 Please go ahead.

 Amit Murarka

-Yeah, hi, good evening and thanks for the opportunity.
-So first a bookkeeping question in the quarter, what was iron ore sales that you made?
+Hi, good evening and thanks for the opportunity.
+So, first of all, a bookkeeping question.
+In the quarter, what was the iron ore sales that you made?

 Amit Murarka

-Okay.
-And what was it the last quarter?
-Why I’m asking that is because like the revenues doesn’t seem to have gone down in terms of the realization decline that was expected.
-Indeed.
+And what was in the last quarter?
+Why I am asking that is because the revenues don’t seem to have gone down in terms of the realisation decline that was expected.

 Amit Murarka